-Category Туре Calculation methodology 1) Financial value Benefits Net income generated by the company during 2019 fiscal year Socio-economic Investor value Benefits Dividends and interest payments to investors and creditors value Supplier support Benefits Win-Win funds and incentives to suppliers Local community development Benefits Return on investment of education projects (118%) 2) Return on investment of infrastructure projects (250%) 3) Return on investment of education projects (118%) 2) Environmental Workplace GHG emissions Cost The social cost related to GHG emissions 5) value Environmental impact on atmosphere Cost The social cost related to air pollutant (NOx, Sox, PM) emissions 5) Environmental impact on water system Cost The social cost related to water usage based on the level of water shortage in the location of the business 7) Environmental impact of waste Cost The social cost related to waste landfill/incineration/recycling 8)
+Category Туре Calculation methodology 1) Financial value Benefits Net income generated by the company during 2019 fiscal year Socio-economic Investor value Benefits Dividends and interest payments to investors and creditors value Supplier support Benefits Win-Win funds and incentives to suppliers Local community development Benefits Donations for local communities Return on investment of education projects (118%) 2) Return on investment of infrastructure projects (250%) 3) Return on investment of sanitation facility projects (550%) 4) Environmental Workplace GHG emissions Cost The social cost related to GHG emissions 5) value Environmental impact on atmosphere Cost The social cost related to air pollutant (NOx, Sox, PM) emissions 5) Environmental impact on water system Cost The social cost related to water usage based on the level of water shortage in the location of the business 7) Environmental impact of waste Cost The social cost related to waste landfill/incineration/recycling 8)

-- 1) Exchange rates are based on the rates as of Dec.
-31, 2019 (1 USD = 1,158 KRW; 1 EURO = 1,297 KRW) - 2) G.Psacharopoulos and H.A.
-Patrinos, Returns to investment in education: a further update (2004) - 3) BCG, The cement sector: a strategic contributor to Europe's future - 4) G. Hutton, Global costs and benefits of drinking-water supply and sanitation interventions to reach the MDG target and universal coverage (2012) - 5) EPA, Technical update of the social cost of carbon for regulatory impact analysis (2013) - 6) EEA, Revealing the cost of air pollution from industrial facilities in Europe (2011) - 7) TruCost PLC, Natural capital at risk: the top 100 externalities of business (2013) - 8) A. Rabl, J. V. Spadaro and A. Zoughaib, Environmental impacts and costs of solid waste: a comparison of landfill and incineration (2009)

-Calculation Method

-Management Activities Investment

-- Investments in CSR programs

-- Environmental emissions data

-- Investments to support our suppliers, etc.

-Local communities' development (education)

-KRW 142.4 billion

-Monetary Value

-- Research results from global research institutes - Carbon price of corresponding country, etc.

-Return on investments based on social benefits of education

-Socio-economic Value

-impacts value

-Economic, social and environmental

-KRW 168 billion
+1) Exchange rates are based on the rates as of Dec.
+31, 2019 (1 USD = 1,158 KRW; 1 EURO = 1,297 KRW)

+2) G.Psacharopoulos and H.A.
+Patrinos, Returns to investment in education: a further update (2004)

+3) BCG, The cement sector: a strategic contributor to Europe's future

+4) G. Hutton, Global costs and benefits of drinking-water supply and sanitation interventions to reach the MDG target and universal coverage (2012)

+5) EPA, Technical update of the social cost of carbon for regulatory impact analysis (2013)

+6) EEA, Revealing the cost of air pollution from industrial facilities in Europe (2011)

+7) TruCost PLC, Natural capital at risk: the top 100 externalities of business (2013)

+8) A. Rabl, J. V. Spadaro and A. Zoughaib, Environmental impacts and costs of solid waste: a comparison of landfill and incineration (2009)